PySilentSubstitution/pysilsub/docs/source/index.rst

    problem.ignore = ['R']  # Ignore rod photoreceptors
    problem.minimize = ['S', 'M', 'L']  # Minimise cone contrast
    problem.modulate = ['I']  # Target melnopsin
-   problem.target_contrast = .3  # With 30% contrast
+   problem.target_contrast = .5  # With 50% contrast
    solution = problem.optim_solve()  # Solve with optimisation
    fig = problem.plot_solution(solution)  # Plot the solution

 .. image:: https://raw.githubusercontent.com/PySilentSubstitution/pysilsub/main/img/optim_result.svg
    :alt: Plot of result

-There are many other features and use cases covered.
+There are many other features and use cases covered, so check out the code and read the docs.

 The package also includes 6 example datasets for various multiprimary systems, so you can run the above code after a simple pip install:

 .. code:: bash

    pip install pysilsub

-For further information, take a look at the GitHub repository and explore these documentation pages.

 Important note
 --------------